-Here you can see information and guidance on a variety of safeguarding topics.
-If you see anything here that you wish to discuss further or you are concerned about someone, please contact the Safeguarding team.
+Here you can see information and guidance on a variety of safeguarding themes.
+If you see anything here that you wish to discuss further or you are concerned about someone, please contact the Safeguarding Team.

 The death of a close friend or relative is a tragic event that can be one of the most distressing events that can happen to a young person.
 If you are reading this because you have experienced the death of a close friend or relative we would like to offer you and your family our sincere condolences at this most difficult time.

 Please contact the relevant SPDL if a student has suffered bereavement.
 Bereavement can impact young people in different ways, and at different times, and it is important for staff working closely with people to be aware in order to support them.

 Winston Wish has a Helpline where anyone supporting a bereaved child can gain advice, information and resources.
 The Helpline is available Monday to Friday 9-5 Freephone number: 08088 020 021